Booking.com: best prices

 The Renaissance style Palace of the Princes is near the church.
 Attributed to the great architect Biagio Rossetti (1447-1516), it was built by Frances from Brandenburg, the wife of Borso of Correggio, in 1507.
 This is a lovely palace with a brick façade and an impressive gateway into a garden featuring a portico supported by columns of marble.

-Continuing along the Corso Cavour there are other palaces and churches worth seeing such as the 18th century Teatro Comunale and the 15th century Rocchetta, part of a complex that was unfortunately demolished in the 19th century.
+Continuing along the Corso Cavour there are other palaces and churches worth seeing such as the 18th century Teatro Comunale and the 15th century Rocchetta, part of a complex that was unfortunately largely demolished in the 19th century.

 In the same area you can still see churches and monasteries built between the Middle Ages and the 18th century, including the gothic style Church of San Francesco and the Church of Santa Chiara.

 The Correggio Civic Museum is inside the Palace of Princes and has a valuable collection of 16th century Brussels tapestries and paintings by Correggio and Mantegna.

-- In the Hall of Tapestries there are evocative works by Cornelius Mattens (the 'Party People', 16th-17th c.), Francesco Madonnina ('St. Michael defeating the devil' and 'Our Lady of the Rosary', 16th c.) and many works by Girolamo Donnini (e.g. 'The Visitation' and 'St. Antonio Abate', 17th-18th c.).
+- In the Hall of Tapestries there are evocative works by Cornelius Mattens (the 'Party People', 16th-17th c.), Francesco Madonnina ('St. Michael defeating the devil' and 'Our Lady of the Rosary', 16th c.) and many works by Girolamo Donnini (e.g. 'The Visitation' and 'St. Antonio Abate', 17th-18th century).

 - In the Hall of Correggio there are many works by Correggio / Antonio Allegri such as 'The Face of Christ' and 'Design Double Sided' as well as other artists such as Benedetto del Buono (the 'Portrait of Antonio Allegri'); 'The night' by an anonymous painter from Romagna, and 'The rest after the flight into Egypt' by Giovanni Boulanger (XVI century).

 - In the Hall of Mantegna is 'The Redeemer', by Andrea Mantegna (1431 ca.-1506) and works by local artists such as the 'Sacred Family' by Bartholomeo Schedoni (1578-1615) and 'San Giovanni Evangelista' by Fermo Ghisoni (1505-1575).

 In the Gallery you can admire some works by Luigi Asioli including 'Portrait of Boniface Asioli' and 'Saint Jerome Penitent', Malatesta and many other painters from Romagna.